degustujacaistota/en/docs/_posts/2020-03-01-Bialy_Krolik.md

 #### *Wild boar cheek in horseradish sauce with red cabbage and marinated Sechna prunes*

 The main course was wonderful.
-Soft, crumbling meat and crunchy red cabbage blend in perfectly with Sechna prunes.
+Soft, crumbling meat and crunchy red cabbage blended in perfectly with Sechna prunes.
 _5&nbsp;[eggplants]._
 <center><div style="width:65%">